litmuschaos/litmus-docs/website/docs/litmus-installation.md

 ---
 id: litmus-install
-title: How to install Litmus
+title: Litmus Chaos Control Plane
-sidebar_label: Litmus
+sidebar_label: Control Plane
 ---

 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rOrKegj5ePI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Pre-requisites

 - Kubernetes 1.15 or later.
 ​
 - Persistent volume of 20GB
 ​
-  Recommend to have a Persistent volume(PV) of 20GB, You can start with 1GB for test purpose as well.
-This PV is used as a persistent storage to store the chaos config and chaos-metrics in the Portal.
+  Recommend to have a Persistent volume(PV) of 20GB, You can start with 1GB for test purposes as well.
+This PV is used as persistent storage to store the chaos config and chaos-metrics in the Portal.
 By default litmus install would use the default storage class to allocate the PV.
 Provide this value

 - Helm3 or Kubectl